 - attitudes towards transport policy in Switzerland.

-With a sample of more than 57,000 and a long list of questions, this is the largest national-level survey about travel behaviour.
-Its findings help to determine transport and spatial development policies.
-They are also used in public and private research.
-The main findings are summarised in the infographic below:
+With a sample of more than 55,000 and a long list of questions, this is the largest national-level survey about travel behaviour.

 The MTMC data provide the statistical basis for a variety of other, more in-depth analyses.
-Once they have signed a non-disclosure agreement, both private and public research institutes are able to access the data in anonymised form (please sees ‘Contact details’ in the right-hand column).
+Once they have signed a non-disclosure agreement, both private and public research institutes are able to access the data in anonymised form (please see ‘Contact').